UMWEDU/umw-admissions-sync/_pages/readmission.md

 <em>If you were on a UMW-approved leave of absence for each non-attending semester, you do <strong>not </strong>need to apply for readmission. </em>
 <ul>
  	<li>To be eligible for readmission, you must either have a GPA of at least 2.0 or seek approval from the Committee on Academic Standing.
 If you are unsure of your academic status, please contact the <a href="http://academics.umw.edu/registrar/">Office of the Registrar</a>.</li>
-	<li>You must apply for readmission by submitting an <a href="http://www.umw.edu/documents/document/application-for-readmission-2/">Application for Readmission</a> form, along with the $50 application fee.
+ 	<li>You must apply for readmission by submitting an <a href="http://www.umw.edu/admissions/wp-content/uploads/sites/6/2015/08/Readmission-App-Feb-2017.pdf">Readmission Application </a> form, along with the $50 application fee.
 Fax to 540/654-1857 or mail to: Office of Admissions, 1301 College Ave., Fredericksburg, VA 22401</li>
  	<li>Readmitted students are subject to current degree requirements.</li>
  	<li>If you’ve attended any other educational institution during your absence from UMW, you must submit an official transcript from that school.</li>
  	<li>Candidates wishing to be considered for in-state tuition must complete a new <a href="http://www.umw.edu/documents/document/application-for-virginia-in-state-tuition-rates-2/">Application for Virginia in-State Tuition Rates</a> form.</li>
 </ul>
 For additional general information on readmission and reinstatement, check out our <a href="http://publications.umw.edu/academicproceduresdirectory/readmission-procedures/">Readmission Procedures</a> or call (540) 654-2000.